The Queendom of Bees

 Phew!
 That information is merely scratching the surface of the complexity of the bee hive.

-If you are interested in knowing more or buying any of our 30+ Indian Gourmet RAW HONEY please WhatsApp +91 861 813 5901
+If you are interested in knowing more or buying any of our 22+ varieties of Indian Raw Honey please WhatsApp +91 861 813 5901

-The Honey Company® DOES NOT deal with processed honey or infusions.
+The Honey Company DOES NOT deal with processed honey.